 I love making Thai curry at home – as long as I cheat and use a can of Thai curry paste.
 Now, I am an adventurous home cook, and buy lots of specialty ingredients, but Thai curries use a lot of things I would never need again.
 That’s where curry paste comes in.
-It’s a mix of the chiles, aromatics, herbs and spices that make up a Thai chili.
+It has all the chiles, aromatics, herbs and spices that make up a Thai chili.
 Turns out, I’m not the only one who likes a shortcut – lots of Thai home cooks use curry paste instead of making their own base.
-1 I like a lot of curry flavor, so I use an entire 4 ounce can, but you can cut back to a couple of tablespoons if you want to cut back on the heat.
+2 I like a lot of curry flavor, so I use an entire 4 ounce can, but you can cut back to a couple of tablespoons if you want less heat.

 Speaking of heat, green curry gets that bright green color from the main ingredient – Thai green chiles.
 This is not a dish for the faint of heart – it packs some heat with its Thai flavor.

 Speaking of the color – I thought green curry would be a hard sell to my kids, but once they tried it, they fell in love with the Thai combo of hot, sour, sweet, and salty flavors.

 I love my pressure cooker for quick curries.
 I can replace an hour of simmering with ten minutes under pressure and get tender chicken in a bright, spicy, green broth.
 I add green beans at the end – they would be cooked to mush in the pressure cooker, but a quick simmer gives an extra crunch to the dish.